Aerial photo by Marisela La Grave

-Warehouse 1-10 is a contemporary art space located in Magdalena, New Mexico.
+Warehouse 1-10 is a artist run contemporary art space located in Magdalena, New Mexico.
 Its mission is to host and provide a support platform for experimental, performance and contemporary art projects of established and emerging artists.

 The Village of Magdalena is located two hours South of Albuquerque along the scenic Highway 60 corridor known as the original coast to coast highway which stretches from Socorro to the Arizona border.
 Our location provides a unique backdrop for public arts projects and installations of all disciplines.
 The Highway 60 corridor is also home to the Magdalena Ridge Observatory, The Very Large Array and the Dia Art Foundation, Walter DeMaria's Land Art Installation, The Lightning Field.